rooshanriaz/OS-Lab-CS-311/README.md

 In the first lab, we explored the basics of the Linux operating system, including:

+### Introduction to CLI
+The Command Line Interface (CLI) provides a way to interact with the operating system using text commands.
+Key concepts covered include:
+- Basic Linux commands
+- Navigation in the terminal
+- File and directory operations

+### File and Directory Management
+Managing files and directories is a fundamental part of operating systems.
+This section includes:
+- Creating, renaming, and deleting files and directories
+- Permissions and access control
+- Viewing file properties

 ## How to Use

 1. Clone the repository: